bitwarden/help/_articles/directory-connector/azure-active-directory.md

 ## Get Your Tenant Hostname

-1. Select your username in the top right corner of the Azure Portal.
+1. Select the **Directory and Subscription** filter in the top right corner of the Azure Portal.
 2. Note the **hostname** value that appears under your directory (ex. company.onmicrosoft.com).
 This is your **Tenant** hostname.
 Copy the **Tenant** hostname to a safe place.
 We will need to reference it later.
    {% image directory-connector/azure/tenant.png %}

 ## Configure Directory Connector

-1. Launch the Directory Connector console by double clicking the shortcut.
+1. Launch the Directory Connector desktop application
-2. Select option 3 (Configure directory connection) from the main menu.
+2. Go to the **Settings** tab.
-3. Select **Azure Active Directory** as the type.
+3. Select **Azure Active Directory** as the directory type.
 6. Enter the **Tenant** hostname that you copied from the steps above (ex. company.onmicrosoft.com).
 7. Enter the **Application ID** that you copied from the steps above.
 8. Enter the Application **Secret** Key that you copied from the steps above.